mayakraft/Workshops/Introduction to Coding- Javascript, Data, and Poetry.md

-# Introduction to Coding, Javascript, and Poetry
+# Introduction to Coding: Javascript, Data, and Poetry

 ### May 7, The Metropolitan Library Council of New York

 ## Program Outline

 1. "What is code?"
+(15 min)
-2. HTML and CSS
+2. HTML and CSS (30 min)
-3. Javascript
+3. Javascript: Memory & Loops (2 hr)
    * Storage
    * Arithmetic
    * Control Flow
-4. Functions
+4. Javascript: Functions (1 hr)
    * Event Handlers
    * Callbacks
-5. Data: JSON
+5. Data: JSON (45 min)
+   * Fetch from the internet
-6. Generative Systems
+6. Generative Systems (45 min)

 ### Summary of in-class exercises